 The Lisbon Treaty has for the first time given the European Union a legal basis for concerted action on European judicial training in both criminal and civil law.

-However, the Member States retain primary responsibility for judicial training.
+However, the Member States retain primary responsibility in this area.

-This page on European judicial training will therefore be progressively supplemented by contributions from the Member States, the European Commission and the legal professions.
+This section will therefore be progressively supplemented by contributions from the Member States, the European Commission and the legal professions.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.

 The Commission is in the process of updating some of the content on this website in the light of the withdrawal of the United Kingdom from the European Union.
 If the site contains content that does not yet reflect the withdrawal of the United Kingdom, it is unintentional and will be addressed.